phuoctan4141/python/pythonGUIs/Basic PyQt5 Features/Signals & Slots/README.md

 ```
 🚀 Run it!
 If you click the button the text will change and the button will become unclickable.

-&emsp; In the following example we connect the .windowTitleChanged signal on the QMainWindow to a method slot the_window_title_changed.
+In the following example we connect the .windowTitleChanged signal on the QMainWindow to a method slot the_window_title_changed.
 This slot also receives the new window title.
 ```
 from PyQt5.QtWidgets import QApplication, QMainWindow, QPushButton import sys